hamishmaritz/MyLearnings/README.md

 > Methods in the same class with the same name are called overloaded.

-**Overloading:** W
+**Overloading:**
-hen you have two methods with the same exact name that are in the same class.
+When you have two methods with the same exact name that are in the same class.
 However they take different parameters.
 For example: a Dog class may have a feed method that takes an int cups and has certain functionally.
 However an overloaded version of that method may take a string foodType and int cups with different functionality.

 > Method overloading is a kind of polymorphism ("ad hoc polymorphism").